jandorn/airbnb-price-prediction/docs/explanation.md

 ## Executive Summary

-This document outlines the comprehensive methodology used to develop a machine learning model for predicting Airbnb listing prices in Barcelona.
+This report documents the development of a machine learning model for predicting Airbnb listing prices in Barcelona.
 The analysis demonstrates a systematic approach to data science, from initial data exploration through feature engineering to model development, emphasizing the importance of domain knowledge and data-driven decision making.

+**Key Results:**
+- **Best Model:** Random Forest (optimized) with R² = 0.7142 on test set
+- **Prediction Accuracy:** RMSE = $87.14, MAE = $37.31
+- **Top Price Drivers:** Number of guests (accommodates), location (coordinates), premium neighborhoods
+- **Business Relevance:** Model can support hosts in optimal pricing decisions

 ---

 ## 1. Project Foundation and Data Strategy

 ### Problem Definition
-The challenge of pricing Airbnb listings represents a classic regression problem with real-world business implications.
+The challenge of Airbnb pricing represents a classic regression problem with real-world business implications.
 Hosts must balance competitive pricing with revenue optimization, often lacking the data-driven insights needed for informed decision-making.
 Our objective was to build a robust, interpretable model that could accurately predict prices based on property characteristics.

 ### Data Source and Scope
 We utilized the comprehensive Inside Airbnb dataset, which provides detailed listing information across multiple cities.
 For this analysis, we focused exclusively on Barcelona, leveraging the listings.csv.gz file containing 79 initial features across approximately 19,000 properties.